microsoft/qsharp/katas/content/single_qubit_gates/phase_flip/solution.md

 #### Solution 2

-Alternatively, see the Phase Change task later in the kata for an explanation of using R1 gate to implement the same transformation
+Alternatively, see the Phase Change task later in the kata for an explanation of using R1 gate to implement the same transformation.

 @[solution]({
 "id": "single_qubit_gates_phase_flip_solution_b",